 We carry a lot of gadgets, which means we have an obscenely large number of cables - anything we can do to reduce the size of the 'cable bag' (yes, we really have to have a special bag) is greatly appreciated.
 Also, the memory card reader on Andrew's Mac is very hit and miss - we needed something more reliable.

-Enter, the memory card reader.
+Enter, the fantastic Transcend Memory Card Reader.
 Instead of having to carry around a separate cord to attach each camera to the computer, this hand little device does the job nicely instead with a pull-out USB connection.
 Also accepts a couple of other different cards for even more versatility.